Opana – Abuse Symptoms, Side Effects, Treatment, and More

 Consuming Opana with food can lead to an increase in blood serum levels up to 50%.
 Furthermore, consuming it with alcohol can increase blood serum levels by up to 270%.
 For this reason, it’s advisable to ingest the tablets an hour to an hour and a half before meals and to avoid alcohol.

 Opana is an opioid, so the signs and symptoms of Opana abuse are similar to those of other opiates such as heroin.
 These can include:

 - Constricted pupils

-Let’s presume you know that a loved one is using this drug.
-There are a few signs that you could use to see if he or she might have a problem with Opana abuse:
+Let’s presume someone knows that a loved one is using this drug.
+There are a few signs that an individual could use to see if he or she might have a problem with Opana abuse:

 - The person looks for a reason to take it, even when it is not necessary;

 - Opana use takes priority, even on attending to responsibilities;